-Then it is furnished its latest DIGIC 7 image processor, which has proven to be successful.
+Then it is furnished with its latest DIGIC 7 image processor, which has proven to be successful.
 Then the built-in electronic viewfinder it incorporates is also impressive.
-This Canon EOS M5 has a 2.36-million dot resolution screen, which has a fast 120fps refresh rate that is excellent for a Canon’s mirrorless range.
-Then it also sports a large 3.2-inch tilt-angle display that features the same impressive 1,620,000-dot resolution – and a nice to discover here is that it has implemented touchscreen technology.
+This Canon EOS M5 has a 2.36-million dot resolution screen with a fast 120fps refresh rate that is excellent for a Canon’s mirrorless range.
+It also sports a large 3.2-inch tilt-angle display that features the same impressive 1,620,000-dot resolution – and it a nice to discover here that it has implemented touchscreen technology.

-Then this screen can also be tilted upwards by 85 degrees for waist-level shooting, and also downwards by 180 degrees for those who are tempted to take a selfie with your M5.
+This screen can also be tilted upwards by 85 degrees for waist-level shooting and downwards by 180 degrees for those who are tempted to take a selfie with your M5.
 Thus, it provides various angle shooting, making it versatile.

 Then this EOS M5 is also the most connected of all Canon cameras we have ever come across.
 Not only does it have Wi-Fi and NFC, but it also has low-power Bluetooth, which allows constant connection to be maintained between the camera and smart devices.
 It promises easy transfer of images and sharing of images online as well.

-It currently features seven lenses of which two primes and one of them is the fastest of which is the 22mm f/2 – no nice f/1.4 optics here.
-Then it also comes with an EF-EOS M adapter, enabling it to be used with Canon’s huge catalog of EF-mount lenses.
+It currently features seven lenses, of which two primes, and one of them is the fastest of which is the 22mm f/2 – no nice f/1.4 optics here.
+It also comes with an EF-EOS M adapter, enabling it to be used with Canon’s huge EF-mount lenses catalog.
 Then it is compact and lightweight, making it a perfect smaller and more pocketable alternative to other DSLR systems.

 All in all, this EOS M5 is one of Canon’s best mirrorless cameras yet.
 It is indeed a capable piece of kit, but the only thing that held it back is the hefty price.